More developments on my journey away from smartphones — a sudden interest in classical music?

 I’ve observed that my stress level has gone down a few notches.
 I’m already a low-stress person, and even back in college, my wife says I was always extra calm.
 But on a scale of 1-10, if 10 is a full adrenaline freakout, and 1 is practically asleep, I now operate at about a 3.
 Previously, I think I operated at about a 5.

-It’s hard to tell because I’m remembering to about a month before I abandoned my smartphone, and during that time I was working on an upcoming presentation as well as finishing docs for a big release at work.
+It’s hard to tell because I remember about a month before I abandoned my smartphone, and during that time I was working on an upcoming presentation as well as finishing docs for a big release at work.
 Now I don’t have either hanging over me.
 But even without these events, I feel less stressed.
 It would really take something to get me worked up or upset.
 Someone could start shouting in my face and wringing their hands at me, and I might move from a stress level of 3 to 3.2.

 I don’t miss listening or reading more news.
 Sometimes I turn the news on while driving home.
 It’s like the newscasters sit down each day and ask, what are all the bad things going on in the world?
 What are the worst possible things happening?
 What truly awful shit is going on?
 That’s the news for the day!